 The numbers of the calligraphies owned by the palace treasury amounted to the thousands, so that the Xuanhe shupu only includes selected numbers, like 243 calligraphies by Wang Xizhi 王羲之 (303-361) from the Jin period, 89 by his relative Wang Xianzhi 王獻之 (344-386), or 28 works by Yan Zhenqing 顏真卿 (709-785) from the Tang period.
 The text of the Xuanhe shupu is clear and detailed, and it quotes from a lot of books that are otherwise lost, which makes it a very important source for the history of calligraphy, collecting and connoisseurship.

-The Xuanhe shupu is included in the collectanea Jindai mishu 津逮秘書, Xuejin taoyuan 學津討原, Siku quanshu 四庫全書 and Congshu jicheng chubian 叢書集成初編.
-In 1984 the Shanghai shuhua press 上海書畫出版社出版 published a modern annotated edition compiled by Gu Yi 顧逸.
+The Xuanhe shupu is included in the series Jindai mishu 津逮秘書, Xuejin taoyuan 學津討原, Siku quanshu 四庫全書 and Congshu jicheng chubian 叢書集成初編.
+In 1984, the Shanghai Shuhua Chubanshe 上海書畫出版社出版 published a modern annotated edition compiled by Gu Yi 顧逸.